 A Peek into the Traditionalist Workplace

 If you think about it, the country had just left WWII, which was won by the U.S. entrance into the conflict, and this “military way of doing things” trickled into the workplace.
-The traditional take on organizational structure in a business back then was very military-like and hierarchical, with power flowing vertically and upward, and employees were departmentalized.
+The traditional take on organizational structure in business back then was very military-like and hierarchical, with power flowing vertically and upward, and employees were departmentalized.
 All employees follow a chain of command.
-For instance, the CEO has final say on operations in all divisions, but each department has a manager who runs day-to-day operations and ultimately reports to the CEO.
+For instance, the CEO has the final say on operations in all divisions, but each department has a manager who runs day-to-day operations and ultimately reports to the CEO.
 Just like the military, every soldier answers to his commanding officer, while the president of the United States is at the top of the chain as commander-in-chief.
 This is what the workplace resembled during the Traditionalist era.

 If you want to see just what it was like working in America in the 1950s, I suggest you rent “Madmen” and watch the first season.
 The early 1950s were a time where conformity ruled, and women and minorities did not share spaces with “the men.”
 TV shows of that era portrayed the loving and dutiful wife, a.k.a.
 June Cleaver, at home cooking and cleaning, and happily greeting her hard-working husband when he returned in the evening.
 Shows such as “Donna Reed,” “Father Knows Best,” and “Leave It to Beaver” were the rage.
 The workplace was a man’s world filled with rules: defined office work hours, face-time meetings, and obligations.
-Work was the first and primary interest of all those employed—the boss ruled and the worker was committed to work first and family second.
+Work was the first and primary interest of all those employed—the boss ruled and the worker was committed to working first and family second.

 If you really think about it, this style of management has been a part of the U.S. workforce for many years.
 The Boomers tweaked it, Gen X tried to change it—and got angry—but really it’s the Millennials who actually have blown it up!

-NASA, Medicine, and Equality
+Traditionalists: NASA, Medicine, and Equality

 The Traditionalist generation spawned the first true innovators.
 They were responsible for developing NASA, which has led to today’s space program.
 Back in the 1950s, NASA chose seven men (astronauts) who would fly on the Mercury spacecraft and called these men the “Mercury Seven.”
 John Glenn, one of them, was the first American to orbit the earth in 1962.